crystal-bit/angry-aliens/README.md

 - 🎥 [Video tutorial playlist](https://www.youtube.com/playlist?list=PLaCq3HqKQR6rNyqulBsbca-6wzxp8H52r)

-Source code and comments are in English.
-The commentary is in Italian only.
+Source code and comments are in English. *Commentary is in Italian.*

 ## Branches: `master`, `develop` and `video`
 - `develop` branch contains the complete project.
 I do experiments in here.
 It may be unstable.